BEST PRACTICES FOR ENTERPRISE VULNERABILITY MANAGEMENT

 Layer Your Defenses

-Zero-day exploits were involved in 66% of malware in Q4 2021.
+Zero-day exploits were involved in as much as 60% of malware attempts in 2024.
 This means that no matter how well-informed you are, some vulnerabilities will be exposed and used against your organization.
 When those weaknesses are exposed, leverage the power of a layered defense to protect your organization.
 A good approach builds a series of capabilities that examine threats from different perspectives to limit a threat’s blast radius.
 In addition, take time to safely test your network against real-world threats.
 Red/Blue/Purple team testing is an invaluable way to test the response level of your entire organization, including both technical and process-related controls.

 Manage Change